Mortichar/semi-modify-game-speed/README.md

 * Destroy All Crops button added to the Farming page: will remove all your plants in the currently selected farming area (suggested & prototyped by Jarx)
 * Chase Crabs option for AutoFishing: will hunt down crabs for fishing potions.
 If using potions, will only hunt them if they are max in an area.
 Otherwise, will prioritize them after chests. (suggested by Jarx)

+0.2.3.1:
+* Some Katorone Automation edits that I did caused an issue with reserve gold and selling gems to pay for glove charges.
+This hotfix takes care of that issue: Katorone will now sell gems to boost the GP pool past the reserve amount in order to buy gem glove charges, thereby fixing the automation.
+Previously, it would not sell gems if you were at your reserve gold amount, and could not buy gem glove charges as a result.
+* Minor UI updates

+## 0.3
+* Seems to be working on android Firefox.
+Might as well open it up to that platform as well.

 Thanks to everyone who writes scripts for Melvor and provides them to others!